pinobatch/numism/docs/gb_coins.md

 the precise behaviors underlying test failures and then produce "coins", or minimal test routines to highlight these differences.

-See [What makes a good coin?] for what I'm aiming at.
+See [What makes a good coin?] for what I'm aiming at and [Game Boy emulator testing] for my thought processes.

 [What makes a good coin?]: ./good_coin.md
+[Game Boy emulator testing]: ./gb_emu_testing.md

 Coin list
 ---------